CLOSE X

 From my experience, I’ve culled a 2-day walking tour of the best places to visit in Paris.
 These are two full days, however, meaning you should spend three nights in Paris.

-Remember also that in these health-conscious times, entries to many places are timed and you’ll need to show proof of vaccinations prior to entry.
+Remember also that in these health-conscious times, entries to many places are timed and at time you may need to show proof of vaccinations prior to entry.
 Both will certainly steal time from your itinerary.

 A Note on Getting Around the City